 Northamptonshire's children's service will deliver their services via a Trust.
 We can only accept applications from people who have flexibility in relation to working patterns as these may change within re structuring process.
 All statutory employment legislation would apply.

-Principal Social Worker - Job description Principal Social Worker (PDF 102KB)
+Advanced Practitioner - Job description Advanced Practitioner (PDF 102KB)

 Salary up to £43,273 per year - plus